mportesdev/handpick/README.rst

 .. code-block:: python

-    from handpick import pick, IS_CONTAINER
+    from handpick import pick, IS_COLLECTION

     data = [[], [0], [['1'], b'2']]

-    # pick only objects that are not containers of other objects
+    # pick only objects that are not collections of other objects
-    only_values = pick(data, ~IS_CONTAINER)
+    only_values = pick(data, ~IS_COLLECTION)

 .. code::